 Music is usually played during the procedure, however, feel free to bring your own ear phones and music to distract you.

 Will I be swollen?

 You won’t be swollen, you just might have slightly red skin around eyebrows, but this would last no more than 1 hour.

 Will I need a touch up?

-Yes.
-Within a week of your first treatment the color will fade significantly and over the next four to six weeks can continue to fade as much as 50%.
+Maybe.
+Within a week of your first treatment the color will fade and over the next four to six weeks can continue to fade for some.
 This is considered an extremely positive occurrence as it allows you time to reflect on your shape and color.

-After this period your follow-up appointment is carried out.
-At this point any changes you would like to make are discussed.
+After this period you may need a follow-up appointment and any changes you would like to make are discussed.
 This first touchup after 4-6 weeks is included with the procedure.